gojomo/zibcoin.org/index.md

 ## Why Zibcoin?

-The Zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.
-In Bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.
+**The Zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.** In Bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.

-ZZibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.
+Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.

 Zibcoin remains suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.

-Zibcoin avoids adding extra techie syllables (as with 'micro' or 'mu'/'eu') to the expression of everyday economic values.

-Truncated to 'zib', it fits casual usage well as a noun…
+Truncated to 'zib', it invites casual usage as a noun…

 > "I'll bring you a pizza for 10,000 zibs"

-…or even a verb…
+…or a verb…

 > "when are you going to zib me 10,000 for that pizza Friday night?"

-Compared to existing English words like 'cent' or 'bit', 'zib' brings no contrasting meanings in the money or digital contexts which could slow explanation or create confusion.
-Since 'zib' has no current meaning in English, it can acquire a strong and unique meaning through this coinage and organic use.
+Compared to existing English words like 'cent' or 'bit', 'zib' brings no conflicting prior meanings in the money or digital contexts.
+It can acquire a distinctive meaning that is no more nor less than we now choose, through usage.

-The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies, but 'ZBC' (as with 'BTC') also works.
+The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies.
+'ZBC' also works well as an abbreviation (much like 'BTC').

-There's also a currency-suggestive Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
-This character is currently unused for any circulating terrestrial currency (but fittingly *has* been used in futuristic-fiction contexts).
+There's already a currency-suggestive Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
+This character is unused for any circulating terrestrial currency (but fittingly *has* been used in futuristic-fiction).

 Placing several popular notations and abbreviations together: